Wind power

 Moanvane Wind Farm project

 This project will consist of 12 turbines with a maximum tip height of 169m and has an associated 6km amenity walkway.
-Statkraft Ireland has achieved final planning consent for Moanvane Wind Farm which will be located in Co Offaly, Ireland.
+Construction began on this project, which is located in Co Offaly, Ireland, in 2022 and is due for completion in 2024.

 Read more about the Moanvane Wind Farm project